 What It’s Like to Have a Transthoracic Echocardiogram

 Small sensors, called electrodes, are placed on your chest.
 The electrodes connect to wires on the ECG machine to check your heart rhythm.
 The technician puts gel on a wand, called a transducer.
 The wand moves repeatedly over your heart.
-You may feel pressure, or even discomfort, because the wand is held very firmly against the chest while the technician moves it.
+You may feel pressure because the wand is held very firmly against the chest while the technician moves it.
 The technician needs to press the wand on your skin, however, to produce the best images of your heart.
 The TTE should take less than an hour.

 What It’s Like to Have a Transesophageal Echocardiogram

 Your health care provider will ask you to not have anything to eat or drink for several hours before the test.
 This test is usually performed in a hospital.
 When you arrive, the health care team will put an intravenous (IV) line into your forearm or hand.
 You will receive a sedative, to help make you relaxed and drowsy, through the IV.
 In addition, your throat will be numbed.

 A long, thin, flexible tube, with a transducer on the end, is guided down your throat.
 You may feel some discomfort as the probe is guided into your esophagus.
 The transducer records the sound wave echoes from your heart.

 The TEE takes less than an hour.
 But because you had a sedative, you’ll stay in the hospital for a few hours.
 Your throat may be sore for several hours afterward.
 You will need someone to drive you home.
 And you can usually return to your normal activities the next day.

 Magnetic resonance imaging (MRI) provides 3D images of your heart.
 This test uses magnets, radio waves, and a computer to create the images.
 The images allow the doctor to see:

 What to Avoid Taking into an MRI